Nikki Bella Breaks Down After Returning To Napa For First Time Since Split With John Cena

 Nikki Bella’s recent trip to Napa is a heck of a lot different than the last time she visited.

-In a trailer for the new episode and season finale of Total Bellas, Nikki and her twin sister, Brie Bella, return to wine country for the first time since she called off her engagement to John Cena.
+In a trailer for the new episode and season finale of Total Bellas, Nikki and her twin sister, Brie Bella, return to wine country for the first time since she called off her engagement to John Cena, per E!
+News.
 As fans know, Napa used to hold a special place in Nikki’s heart since that is where she and Cena were going to get married.
 In fact, the last time she was there, it was when she and the actor were checking out potential wedding venues.

-During the episode, Bella tearfully explains that she hasn’t been back to Napa since her highly-publicized split and it’s been really hard for her with all of the emotions that she is feeling.
+During the episode, Bella tearfully explains that she hasn’t been back to Napa since her highly-publicized split, and it’s been really hard for her with all of the emotions that she is feeling.

 “This is the first time I’ve been back in Napa since my big breakup and I just immediately get all the memories.
 But a part of me is like, ‘OK, Nicole.
 Now you have to make new memories,'” Bella tells the camera.

-After that, she says a lightbulb kind of went off in her head and she realized that that was the reason why she was crying so much the previous day.
+After that, she says a lightbulb kind of went off in her head and she realized that was the reason why she was crying so much the previous day.

 “I feel like it was the first time I’m just fully, like, starting my true grieving and healing process.”